ShiyuFan0820/CSLearningNote/BasicLearning/Basic_2_Iteration_and_Recursion.md

     elif index == 2:
         return 1
     else:
-        for i in range(index-2): #Loop evaluation from the third number, loop once, loop twice from the fourth number. result = num1 + num2
+        for i in range(index-2): #Loop evaluation loops once from the third number, loops twice from the fourth number. result = num1 + num2
             num1 = num2
             num2 = result